randy408/libspng/docs/build.md

 linking against miniz allows libspng to be embedded into a project with just four files: `spng.c`, `miniz.c` and their headers.

-For building with miniz use the `SPNG_USE_MINIZ` compiler option, this handles some minor issues with the API.
+For building with miniz add the `SPNG_USE_MINIZ` compiler option, this handles some minor differences in the API.
 Performance is mostly identical, slightly better in some cases compared to stock zlib.